Adaptive Sports for Kids with disabilities: 7 Things Parents Should Know

 Society often tells kids with disabilities that they can’t do certain things.
 By helping your child focus on what they can do and encourage them to push themselves, even when it’s hard, you’re putting your child in a position to be successful whatever their goal might be.
 Maximizing function is the component that matters most to these kids, and physical activity and sport participation is a powerful way to augment and build that function.

-Learn more about the Adaptive Sports Medicine Program at Children’s Mercy.
+Learn more about the Adaptive Sports Program at Children's Mercy.

-Learn more about Accessible Sports in Greater Kansas City.
+Learn more about Accessible Sports in Greater Kansas City by checking out programs and a calendar of events.

-Learn more about some of the local/national resources and grants that are available:
+Learn more about some additional local/national resources and grants that are available:

 - The Whole Person